Raisa151/Detecting_Chest_Diseases_from_Chest_X-ray/README.md

 # Detecting_Chest_Diseases_from_Chest_X-ray
 Course Name: EEE 426 - Biomedical Signals Instrumentation and Measurement Laboratory.
-Details ca be found in the project report.
+Details can be found in the project report.